Configuration of Oplon Secure Access

 to edit the OS Login Names.

-From here, select the users whose passwords you want to enter from the drop-down menu and enter them
+From here, select the users for whom you want to enter passwords from the drop-down menu and enter the

 corresponding passwords